 My Cancer Journey

 I often work with people facing serious illnesses, but I’d never walked that path myself.
-Now, after a diagnosis of breast cancer in July 2019, I suddenly found myself on the other side of the conversation.
+After a diagnosis of breast cancer in July 2019, I suddenly found myself on the other side of the conversation.

-This page contains a series of posts from my healing journey, with the most recent post at the top.
+This page contains a series of posts from my process.
+The first post is at the very bottom, and they move up from there.

 I’ve been grateful to have a place to share what I experienced, and I hope it will be helpful for others on this journey.